adeyosemanputra/pygoat/docs/dev_guide.md

 # Developer's Guide

 PyGoat is an intentionally vulnerable web application written using the Python-Django Framework.
+Developers are welcome to contribute to the project.

 ## Project Structure